Date Published: 1 September 2017

 The late Mr Ong Tuan Seng (“the Deceased”) founded several family businesses in his lifetime, including Chen Hock Heng Machinery Pte Ltd (“CHHMPL”) and Ong Tuan Seng Development Pte Ltd (“OTSDPL”).
 Prior to the Deceased’s death, Ong Bee Chew (the 1st Defendant) and his wife (the 2nd Defendant) assisted the Deceased in managing CHHMPL and OTSDPL.
 The Deceased and the 1st Defendant were directors of CHHMPL.
 The Deceased passed away in 2013.

 After his death, the Deceased’s Estate (ie the Plaintiff) commenced an action against the 1st and 2nd Defendants, and one of their sons (collectively, “the Defendants”).
-The dispute centered around events prior to the Deceased’s death, concerning the transfer of shares in CHHMPL from the Deceased to the 1st Defendant, and the issuance of new shares in CHHMPL to the 1st Defendant in late 2011 and early 2012 respectively.
+The dispute centred around events prior to the Deceased’s death, concerning the transfer of shares in CHHMPL from the Deceased to the 1st Defendant, and the issuance of new shares in CHHMPL to the 1st Defendant in late 2011 and early 2012 respectively.

 The Plaintiff’s main contention was that the Defendants had misled the Deceased into signing documents for these transactions, even though he did not know the contents and effects of these documents.
 The core of the Defendants’ defence was that these transfers and issuance were all done pursuant to the Deceased’s express instructions.

 The Plaintiff claimed that the various disputed transactions should either be set aside or remedied by an award of damages.
-The Plaintiff relied on several causes of actions, including misrepresentation, breach of fiduciary duties, breach of trust, resulting trust, constructive trust, non est factum, undue influence, procedural improprieties affecting the validity of the resolutions to issue new CHHMPL shares, and conspiracy by unlawful means.
+The Plaintiff relied on several causes of actions, including misrepresentation, breach of fiduciary duties, breach of trust, resulting trust, constructive trust, non-est factum, undue influence, procedural improprieties affecting the validity of the resolutions to issue new CHHMPL shares, and conspiracy by unlawful means.
 In respect of CHHMPL, the Plaintiff further alleged that there was minority oppression under Section 216 of the Companies Act (Cap.
 50).

 Having considered the evidence, the High Court dismissed the Plaintiff’s claim against the Defendants in its entirety.
 At various junctures of the Judgment, the Judge noted that the Plaintiff’s case “flies against the face of the evidence” and “is wholly out of sync with the evidence”.